 Although it’s tempting to try neat thimbles of your mix, Ewan warns that despite the deceivingly sweet flavour left by fruit such as blueberries or pomegranate, vodka, gin and rum is always around 40% ABV, so tread cautiously!

-Return to the cocktail formula too – chilli vodka works with tomato juice, try coconut rum with pineapple juice, or orange gin with grapefruit juice as a new take on the negroni.
+Return to the cocktail formula too – chilli vodka works with tomato juice, coconut rum with pineapple juice, and orange gin with grapefruit juice for a new take on the negroni.

-Jo says this depends on what you have infused your spirit with.
+Jo says this depends on what infusion you've used.
 Dry, resilient ingredients like spices or herbs last longer, while fruit infusions can oxidise and change colour.
-However, if well sealed, correctly strained and kept in a cool dark place, flavoured spirits can keep for up to a year.
+However, if well-sealed, correctly strained and kept in a cool dark place, flavoured spirits can keep for up to a year.

 Flavoured spirits reviews

 Have you tried making your own flavoured spirits?
 Leave a comment below...